best-hotels-in-chania

 The Municipal Market sits at the edge of old town

-Check prices for Monastery Estate on Booking.com
+Check prices for Monastery Estate on Booking.com, or compare options on Agoda.

 Mid-Range Hotels with Character